YelenaMerzlyakova/ColorGame/README.md

 ![print screen](https://github.com/YelenaMerzlyakova/ColorGame/blob/master/colorgame2.png)

 As you can see it is an easy exercise to test Javascript skills while having fun.
-This game is a crowd pleaser and slightly addictive ;)
+This game is a crowd pleaser and slightly addictive :wink: .

 ## A bit of code explained